ShmidtAlex/pizza/README.md

 	7. delete german language and location, develop and add russian instead
 	8. ponder mobile chema
 	9. order button doesn't work
-	10. order section height should be the same as the content of pizza section height
-	11. the inner container in order section should contain cart snipper wrapper and positioned as fixed
+	11. the inner container in order section should contain cart snipper wrapper and positioned as fixed +
-	12. add ingredients button doesn't work
+	12. "add ingredients" button doesn't work
+	13. check if all console.log deleted
+	14. check if layout has cross-browser support

 ## Build Setup